 They discovered the following differences when comparing a data-oriented business process management system to a traditional business process management system.
 With the previous system, all Data Persistence Layer, Pojo classes, hibernate mapping files, and Service classes had to be written by hand, but with the new system code, auto generation realised it.
-Furthermore, using an existing system, data process codes created are automatically, which improves project development and management standards. when the needs Furthermore, alter, developers will merely rebuild the model without rewriting the programmes.
+Furthermore, using an existing codes are system, data process created automatically, which improves project development management standards. and Furthermore, when the needs alter. the developers will merely rebuild the model without rewriting the programmes.

 Cloud computing provides several geostrategic opportunities.
 It opens up new options for higher profitability, more customer happiness, greater capital efficiency, and more nimble organisational behaviour (Kagermann et al., 2010).
-Decision-makers must think about new technological solutions that change old (Teece, 2010). business paradigms emergence of multiple modalities of mobility via information technologies, in particular, reshapes established marketing strategies.
+Decision-makers must think about new technological solutions that change old (Teece, 2010). business paradigms The emergence of multiple modalities of mobility via information technologies, in particular, reshapes established marketing strategies.